Uber teams with NASA to make flying cars a reality

 But now NASA wants to help get the concept off the ground even more.
 Literally.

-Uber said it will share its plans for a ridesharing network of flying cars with NASA and conduct simulations starting in 2020.
+Uber said it will share its plans for a ridesharing network of flying cars with NASA, which will conduct simulations.
 NASA's findings will help guide the creation of industry standards and regulations, the government organization said in a press release timed to Uber Elevate, the tech giant's second-annual summit to discuss flying cars.

 The companies hope commercial trips will be available in 2023.
 Rides will be booked within the Uber app, similarly to how someone selects a ride in a car or SUV.